2017 Hurricanes

 The Department of Housing and Urban Development (HUD) provides flexible grants to help cities, counties, and States recover from presidentially declared disasters, especially in low-income areas, subject to availability of supplemental appropriations.
 In response to presidentially declared disasters, Congress may appropriate additional funding for the Community Development Block Grant (CDBG) Program as Disaster Recovery grants to rebuild the affected areas and provide crucial seed money to start the recovery process.
 Since CDBG Disaster Recovery (CDBG-DR) assistance may fund a broad range of recovery activities, HUD can help communities and neighborhoods that otherwise might not recover due to limited resources.

-To learn more about the USVI’s CDBG-DR Program, click here.
+To learn more about the USVI’s CDBG-DR Program managed by ODR and administered by the Virgin Islands Housing Finance Authority (VIHFA), click here.

 *All data shown below reflect obligated amounts